demisto/content/Packs/FeedURLhaus/Integrations/FeedURLhaus/README.md

 ---

-Fetch indicators from URLhaus api.
+Fetch indicators from the URLhaus API.